Posts

 Image

-Oscar Henry Gordon Towne 1874-1898 Oscar , a young man whose service to his country did not take place on a battlefield, but in a hospital ward.
-Oscar served as Chief Hospital Steward with the 3rd Infantry of the National Guard at Camp Alger in Virginia .
-His role would have been much like that of a pharmacist, preparing medicines, assisting surgeons, and caring...
+Oscar Towne 1874-1898 Section: C19 Oscar was a young man whose service to his country did not take place on a battlefield, but in a hospital ward.
+During the Spanish American War Oscar served as Chief Hospital Steward with the 3rd Infantry of the National Guard at Camp Alger in Virginia .
+His role would have been much like that of a pharmacist, preparing medicines, assisting surgeons, and caring for sick and wounded soldiers.
+This service was not accidental.
+Before the war, Oscar had already begun his career as a pharmacist and had medical experience.
+There are records of him helping with surgeries and autopsies before he joined the military.
+Once he had to help amputate the thumb of Fred Urban which had been so badly bitten by a robber it couldn't be saved.
+While serving at the military hospital, Oscar contracted typhoid fever , a disease that swept through military camps.
+He was sent ho...

 Otto G Hintz